Theranostics 2019; 9(2):436-448. doi:10.7150/thno.27576

 6. Department of Diagnostic and Clinical Medicine and of Public Health, Institute of Pathology, University of Modena and Reggio Emilia, Modena, Italy;

-8. Division of Plastic and Reconstructive Surgery, University-Hospital of Modena and Reggio Emilia, Modena;
+8. Division of Plastic and Reconstructive Surgery, University-Hospital of Modena and Reggio Emilia, Modena, Italy;

-9. Aflac Cancer and Blood Disorders Center, Children's Healthcare of Atlanta and Emory University Department of Pediatrics, Atlanta, GA, USA;
+9. Aflac Cancer and Blood Disorders Center, Children's Healthcare of Atlanta, Atlanta, GA, USA;

-10. Department of Surgery, Oncology and Gastroenterology University of Padua, Istituto Oncologico Veneto IRCCS, Padua, Italy.
+11. Department of Surgery, Oncology and Gastroenterology, University of Padua, Padua, Italy;

 Rossignoli F, Spano C, Grisendi G, Foppiani EM, Golinelli G, Mastrolia I, Bestagno M, Candini O, Petrachi T, Recchia A, Miselli F, Rovesti G, Orsi G, Veronesi E, Medici G, Petocchi B, Pinelli M, Horwitz EM, Conte P, Dominici M. MSC-Delivered Soluble TRAIL and Paclitaxel as Novel Combinatory Treatment for Pancreatic Adenocarcinoma.
 Theranostics 2019; 9(2):436-448. doi:10.7150/thno.27576.
 Available from http://www.thno.org/v09p0436.htm